prbhanu/Motivation-Bot/README.md

 # Motivation-bot
 ## Motivation-bot is a Discord bot that sends random motivational quotes in response to a trigger message.
 The bot can also detect "sad" words in a message and replies with encouraging texts.
-The bot is cloud-based and is up and running 24x7.
+The bot can be made 24/7 by using ReplIt.

 # Prerequisites
 Node.js v12.x or later